zestsoftware/collective.confirmableforms/README.txt

 is based on the default PFG one, but will first send an email to the person who submitted the form so he can confirm his email address.

-This products relies on PloneFromGen and collective.depositbox to store the data waiting for validation.
+This products relies on PloneFormGen and collective.depositbox to store the data waiting for validation.

 Installing
 ==========